ivywireline/Misc-Projects/Authorship Detection/README.txt

 >>> Enter the path to the directory of signature files: C:\Users\STEVEN\Desktop\Authorship detection\Signature Files

 5) Wait for the execution to be finished.
-Due to the fact that each mysterious file contains a novel, the execution may take 1 or 2 hours and even more depending on the computer.
+Due to the fact that each mysterious file contains a whole novel, the execution may take 1 or 2 hours and even more depending on the computer.

 The authorship detection project cotains premade stats files for authors Agatha Christie, Alexandre Dumas, Brothers Grim, Charles Dickens,